Quality is more than appearance

 Scientific Certification Systems (SCS) is a multi-disciplinary scientific and internationally recognized neutral third-party evaluation, testing and certification organization.
 SCS programs span a wide cross-section of the economy, including agricultural production, forestry, energy production, natural resource extraction industries, consumer products manufacturing and retailing and the building and construction sectors.

 Their Environmental Claims Certification Program is the nations first scientific program for independently verifying the accuracy of environmental claims on products.
 This program highlights manufacturers efforts to improve selected environmental attributes of their products.
 Through independent auditing and certification, SCS has documented environmental claims such as -recycled content- and -biodegradability- appearing on hundreds of products and has educated manufacturers, retailers and the public about the proper use of -green- marketing claims.

 The Forest Stewardship Council (FSC) is an international organization founded to support environmentally appropriate, socially beneficial and economically viable management of the worlds forests.
 It is an association of representatives from environmental and social groups, the timber trade and the forestry profession, indigenous organizations, community forestry groups and forest product certification organizations from around the world.

 The Forest Stewardship Council has introduced an international labeling scheme for forest products, which provides a credible guarantee that the product comes from a well-managed forest.
 All forest products carrying the FSC logo have been independently certified as coming from forests that meet the FSC Principles and Criteria of Forest Stewardship.
 The forest inspections are carried out by a number of FSC accredited certification bodies which are evaluated and monitored to ensure their competence and credibility.

-Pacific MDF Products / Canadian MDF Products is proud to be SCS Certified in all of our production facilities.
+Pacific MDF Products / Canadian MDF Products are proud to be SCS Certified at both of our production facilities.